ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Annotated protein structure](/evo2/protein_structure_annotated.png)

-Although all of the identified features above from Evo 2 are biological features which are commonplace in literature, there *could* be learned representations of “unknown” biological features in scientific literature discovered by the mechanistic interpretability.
+Although all of the identified features above from Evo 2 are biological features which are commonplace in literature, mechanistic interpretability could discover learned representations of unknown biological features not yet documented in scientific literature.
 If large models can learn “deeper representations” beyond what’s known in literature, simply training a model and interpreting it could be enough to unlock new research.

 # Takeaways